zopencommunity/v8port/README.md

 #### z/OS® UNIX System Services (z/OS UNIX) platform setup

 This is the workflow on the z/OS® UNIX System Services (z/OS UNIX) platform.

+It assumes you are using z/OS Open Tools framework and the associated install of depot_toolsport.
+Follow the workflow described [here](https://github.com/ZOSOpenTools/depot_toolsport?tab=readme-ov-file#developer-notes) to ensure you have deeopot tools properly installed and configured.

 ##### Do this once